Carlos Alberto: Brazil soccer great dies at 72

 Santos will hold three days of official mourning for Alberto, saying in a statement: "Santos FC is saddened by the death of Carlos Alberto, an idol."

-Alberto started his club career with Fluminese, quickly establishing himself as an outstanding defender whose superb tackling, ability to break forward and instinctive reading of the game soon attracted attention.
+Alberto started his club career with Fluminese, establishing himself as an outstanding defender whose superb tackling, ability to break forward and instinctive reading of the game quickly attracted acclaim.

 In 1966 he joined Pele at Santos, moving briefly to Botafogo in 1971 but returning to Santos later that year and staying until 1974.

-He rejoined Fluminese the same year at the end of a domestic career in which he was a Brazilian Championship winner in 1965 and 1968.
+He rejoined Fluminese the same year at the end of a domestic career in which he was a Brazilian Championship winner in both 1965 and 1968.

 He was to be reunited with Pele again in 1977 when both starred for New York Cosmos, becoming a title-winner in 1997 and 1978 before spending a year at California Surf in 1981 and then rejoining Cosmos, where he retired as a player in 1982.